Spiritual Growth and Christian Living Resources

 Breaking chains, what does the bible say about masturbation

-It is important that we discover the root sin issues so that we can repent of them.
-(Such revelation comes during intimate moments with God).
+We must discover the root of sin inclinations to repent of them.
+(Such revelation comes with true communion with God).

-If we are unaware or unwilling to let go of one or more of these strongholds, we will inevitably remain bound because Satan will continue to have ground in us (John 14:30).
+Suppose we are unaware or unwilling to let go of one or more of these strongholds.
+In that case, we will inevitably remain bound because Satan will continue to have ground in us (John 14:30).
 Much of the transformation process, therefore, involves discovering where Satan’s ground is and removing it with the tools that God has provided.

 In other words, we need to discover and confess the right things.
-Masturbation in the result of sin and the Bible has a lot to say about temptation and how to break free from sin.
+Masturbation is the result of sin, and the Bible has a lot to say about temptation and how to break free from sin.

 Photo Credit: ©iStock/Getty Images Plus/vchal